-An ear examination is a thorough evaluation of the ears that is done to screen for ear problems, such as hearing loss, ear pain, discharge, lumps, or objects in the ear.
-An ear examination can detect problems in the ear canal, eardrum, and the middle ear, such as infection, excessive earwax, or an object like a bean or a bead.
+An ear exam is a thorough check of the ears.
+It is done to screen for ear problems, such as hearing loss, ear pain, discharge, lumps, or objects in the ear.
+An ear exam can find problems in the ear canal, eardrum, and middle ear.
+These problems may include infection, too much earwax, or an object like a bean or a bead.

-During an ear examination, an instrument called an otoscope is used to look at the outer ear canal and eardrum.
-An otoscope is a handheld instrument with a light, a magnifying lens, and a funnel-shaped viewing piece with a narrow, pointed end called a speculum.
+During an ear exam, a tool called an otoscope is used to look at the outer ear canal and eardrum.
+An otoscope is a handheld tool with a light and a magnifying lens.
+It also has a funnel-shaped viewing piece with a narrow, pointed end called a speculum.
 A pneumatic otoscope has a rubber bulb that your doctor can squeeze to give a puff of air into the ear canal.
-This allows the doctor to see how the eardrum moves.
+The air helps the doctor to see how the eardrum moves.

 Why It Is Done

 An ear exam may be done: